V4Fire/Client/src/traits/README.md

   }
   ```

-Besides regular methods, you can also define get/set accessors like this:
+Besides, regular methods, you can also define get/set accessors like this:

 ```typescript
 abstract class Duckable {